dimagi/commcare-hq/corehq/apps/app_manager/README.md

 ### Exceptions
 Linked apps use similar workflows to app copy for creating and pulling.
 See [docs](https://github.com/dimagi/commcare-hq/tree/master/corehq/apps/linked_domain#linked-applications) for more detail on how they handle form unique ids and xmlnses.

 Shadow forms are a variation of advanced forms that "shadow" another form's XML but can have their own settings and actions.
-Because they don't have their own XML, shadow forms do not have an xmlns but instead inherit their parent's xmlns.
+Because they don't have their own XML, shadow forms do not have an xmlns but instead inherit their source form's xmlns.
+In reports, submissions from shadow forms show up as coming from their source form.